-MOHAMED MORSI: (Speaking foreign language).
+MOHAMMED MORSI: (Speaking foreign language).

-KENNEDY: The Muslim Brotherhood candidate Mohamed Morsi also said he will respect the court rulings, even though he didn't agree with them.
+KENNEDY: The Muslim Brotherhood candidate Mohammed Morsi also said he will respect the court rulings, even though he didn't agree with them.
 But in a television interview last night, he warned that the people's will for a break from the past regime is stronger than any court.